-In conversing with residents of St. George last spring we found a general impression prevailed, that the olive tree IT can, without egotism, be claimed for lived to a considerable age before it bore day Saints, that it has done more in respondent, says that it commences to trees in fine bearing order, and the crop At a "Church Congress" lately held is always said to be a sure one.
-At San although it has been neglected for thir-
+In conversing with residents of St. George last spring we found a general impression prevailed, that the olive tree Ir can, without egotism, be claimed for lived to a considerable age before it bore the forty years it has been in existence, bear from a shoot or cutting the sixth | this character. breaking down many barriers than any will live and grow for centuries.
+It is DAILY COLORADO "TRIBUNE" AND other system extant.
+There was a a very hardy, strong tree.
+In many of time, and not very long since, when the places in Southern Europe, and to be from six to eight thousand olive trees in fine bearing order, and the crop is always said to be a sure one.
+At San Diego there is said to be an olive orchard nearly a hundred years old, in a wonderful state of excellent bearing, although it has been neglected for thirty years.